dbt-labs/docs.getdbt.com/website/docs/learn/5-deploy-your-project.md

 <LoomVideo id="48abd56ec909405cbc76f4946e930a43" />

-1. Create a dbt Cloud account [here](https://cloud.getdbt.com/signup/).
-If your organization already has a dbt Cloud account, ask an admin to add you as a Developer.
+1. Login to dbt Cloud using your supplied credentials [here](https://cloud.getdbt.com/login/).
-2. If you created a new account, a new project should automatically be created.
-If you were added to an existing account:
+2. Create a new project in dbt Cloud:
     * Click the hamburger menu, then `Account Settings`, then `Projects`.
-    * Name your project "dbt Tutorial", and click `Save`.
+    * Name your project "dbt Learn - [initialsurname]" (e.g "dbt Learn - ccarroll"), and click `Save`.
 There's no need to fill in the other details.
     * Click the hamburger menu, and then `Home`.
     * Switch the project in the header bar to your new "dbt Tutorial" project.
-3. Complete the onboarding flow:
+3. Complete the project setup flow:
-    * Connect to BigQuery using the credentials file from the [Setting Up](tutorial/setting-up.md) instructions.
+    * Connect to Snowflake using the same credentials you used to connect in the [Setting Up](tutorial/setting-up.md) instructions.
-    * Add a repository — choose the GitHub integration, and connect to your `dbt-tutorial` repository that we set up on the [Create a Project](create-a-project-dbt-cli) instructions.
+    * Add a repository — choose the Github integration, and link to the repository you set up in the [Setting Up](tutorial/setting-up.md) instructions.

 ## Create a deployment environment